JakubCzarlinski/fourth-year-project/README.md

 ## JRAP Model Execution Guide

 The **JRAP** model is designed to create JPEG-resistant adversarial perturbations for disrupting Deepfake models.
 To execute this model, ensure that you are running it on a machine with **24GB or more GPU memory**.

 ### Running JRAP on DCS Batch Compute

 To run JRAP, use the `jrap.sbatch` script.
 This script performs the following tasks automatically:

 - Loads the required **CUDA module** on DCS.
 - Activates the **Conda environment** created for this project.
 (You may need to change `conda activate group` to the name of your Conda environment.)
 - Submits the **Python script job** to Slurm for running on **KUDU**.

 Make sure to run the model on either the **falcon** or **gecko** partitions, as they meet the recommended hardware requirements.

-#### To execute the script:
+#### To execute the script

 ```bash
 ssh kudu